amyyf/restaurant-reviews/README.md

 Clone the repo down to your computer and run `npm install` in the project folder to install the project dependencies.

 To build the production site, run `npm run build`.
 Then cd into the newly created `dist` folder and either start a simple Python server with `python -m SimpleHTTPServer 8000` or use a service like [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).
+In Python earlier than v3 you may need to use port 8069.

 To launch the dev server, run `npm run serve`.
 BUT: